edqx/amongus-protocol/README.md

-# Amongus-Protocol (WIP)
+# AmongUs-Protocol (WIP)
 ### This protocol is not finished, please avoid using this for any projects, either find a more developed and mature one, or use this one with caution and know that everything is subject to change.

-A implementation of the Among Us protocol in Typescript
+An implementation of the Among Us protocol made in Typescript
+* Lightweight, 0 external dependencies.
 * Both server & client.
 * Comprehensive coverage of the Among Us protocol.
-* Easy to install.
-* Easy to use.
+* Easy to install & use.

 Data gathered from
 * https://wiki.weewoo.net/wiki/